stevenmichaelthomas/elsie/README.md

 lcbo
 ====

-A Windows frontend to a lovely LCBO API.
+A Windows frontend to a lovely LCBO API (http://lcboapi.com/).

 More details coming soon.